CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step6.rst

 **2.** Click one of our quick launch buttons:

-   - Jupyter Lab Geospatial: |jupyterlab-geospatial|_
+   - Jupyter Lab Geospatial: |jupyterlab-scipy|_
-   - Workspace: |workspace-geospatial-latest|_

    Or, search using the |apps_button| 'Apps' search bar.

-   query "jupyter lab geospatial" or "workspace geospatial" and see what comes up.
+   query "jupyter lab scipy" and see what comes up.

    Or, click the App button and a new window should open.

-   Under "My Apps" section click on the "My Communities" section and "NEON" Group should appear
+   Under "My Apps" section click on the "My Communities" section and "Ag2Pi" Group should appear

 **3.** In the App Window you have a few options.